UNC Phillips Summer in Shanghai

 All participants on this program will earn a total of six credit hours (Phillips Ambassadors will receive an additional three credit hours for the program’s Global Studies course):

 - UNC History 282/Asia 282 “China in the World” – 3 credits

 - NYU Elective – 3 credits

-Tentative 2021 dates are May 25 – July 2 (please allow for a potential required quarantine period prior to the start of the program)
+Typical dates are late May – early July (please allow for a potential required quarantine period prior to the start of the program)